idg1293-2025/oblig3-group-3-chanyaupdate/README.txt

 Oblig3

+## How to Run the Project

+1. Download or clone the project folder from GitHub.
+2. Open the `index.html` file in your browser (double click or drag into a browser window).
+3. Make sure the file structure is preserved (HTML, styles, and assets must remain in their folders).
+4. No installation is required – everything runs in the browser.

+Recommended browser: Chrome or Firefox (to ensure GSAP and animations work smoothly).

+STORYBOARD:
+1. Hero Section
+Visual: Floating Earth and clouds with a dark, atmospheric background
+Text: Title and description of the project
+Interaction: User clicks “Start” to begin the story

+2–3.
+Medical imagery
+Visual: Earth’s medical record, doctor entering the room
+Text: No dialogue – quiet introduction
+Purpose: Establish mood and mystery

+4–5.
+Dialogue begins
+Visual: Earth in the room
+Text: “Hello, Earth.
+What brings you here today?”
+Interaction: Scroll to reveal emotional dialogue slowly

+6–9.
+Earth opens up emotionally
+Visual: Close-up images of Earth
+Text: Descriptions of environmental degradation
+Effect: Deeper emotional tone builds

+10–13.
+Conflict builds
+Visual: Earth starts to realize the truth
+Text: “You’re not here to heal me…”
+Purpose: Emotional turning point

+14. Spotlight scene
+Visual: Radial spotlight effect focuses on Earth
+Text: “No. Not like this.”
+Mood: Reflection and realization

+15–25.
+Flashback & memory
+Visual: Series of dark, atmospheric images
+Text: “There was warmth… strength… breath…”
+Effect: Poetic pacing, environmental nostalgia

+26–36.
+Betrayal of nature
+Visual: Earth’s face; emotional darkness
+Text: “They silenced the winds... burned the forests…”
+Purpose: Peak of emotional intensity

+37. Glitch sequence
+Visual: Background starts to glitch and distort
+Text: “I remember now.”
+Effect: Glitch intensifies → white flash → blackout

+38. Final messages
+Visual: Black screen
+Text:
+“Some endings are chosen by silence.”
+“To turn away is still a choice.”
+“This is the only home we have.”
+“Take action.
+Now.”
+Effect: White text fades in one by one → powerful ending

 Structure:
 - We used a simple structure in our project with one scss file with variables, styling and animations etc.
 - Then the js and images are in assets